-I am currently using ISO 31000 as a framework for risk management - as Risk is so integral to the new revised standard, will I need both?
+I am currently certified to ISO 31000 Risk Management - as Risk is so integral to the new revised standard, will I need both?

-Yes - ISO 31000 provides quidance on the adoption of risk throughout the organization, whereas ISO 9001 addresses the issues around the system which centre on customer satisfaction.
+Yes - ISO 3100 is focussed on the adoption of risk throughout the organization, whereas ISO 9001 addresses the issues around the system which centre on customer satisfaction.